Simon-CR/qbittorrent-wireguard-pmp/README.md

 # qBittorrent WireGuard Port Sync

-A bash script that automatically monitors your WireGuard listening port and updates qBittorrent's port mapping when it changes.
-Perfect for VPN setups with dynamic NAT port forwarding.
+A bash script that continuously refreshes the ProtonVPN NAT-PMP forwarded port and keeps qBittorrent's listening port in sync.
+Perfect for VPN setups with dynamic port forwarding over WireGuard.

 ## Features

-- 🔄 Automatically detects WireGuard port changes
+- 🔄 Automatically refreshes ProtonVPN NAT-PMP mappings and syncs qBittorrent
 - 📡 Updates qBittorrent via Web API with optional credentials
 - 📝 Comprehensive logging for debugging
 - 🔁 Optional auto-restart of qBittorrent to apply new ports
-- 🔧 Multiple methods to detect WireGuard port
+- 🔧 Includes WireGuard port detection as a fallback for manual force operations
 - ⚙️ Ready-to-run systemd service that maintains ProtonVPN NAT-PMP leases
 - 🛡️ Error handling and validation
 - 🔍 Status checking and manual override options